prasanthsasikumar/prasanthsasikumar/README.md

 ### My Digital Garden 🌱

-I write regular blog posts, most of which you will find on my personal website [waylonwalker.com](https://waylonwalker.com) and [dev.to/waylonwalker](https://dev.to/waylonwalker).
+I write regular blog posts, most of which you will find on my personal website [prasanthsasikumar.com](prasanthsasikumar.com).

 I write about things I am familiar with, things that trip up folks that I mentor, and things that I am learning.
 Day to day I make things with **AR/VR** using **Unity** and **C#**.